-SN Particulars Status 1 Coverage of the Scheme- 632 Districts 2 Total Post Offices Accounts under MGNREGS 4.7 Crores 4 Total Bank Accounts Under MGNREGS 3.8 Crores 3 Wages Disbursed Through Bank and Post Office INR 17,54,936 Lakhs 5 Wages Disbursed Through Bank INR 9,18,120 Lakhs 6 Wages Disbursed through Post Office INR 8,36,816 Lakhs 7 Wages Disbursed in Cash 2 INR 6,77,194 Lakhs 8 Total Expenditure on Wages INR 24,86,423 Lakhs
+SN Particulars Status 1 Coverage of the Scheme- Districts 632 2 Total Post Offices Accounts under MGNREGS 4.7 Crore 4 Total Bank Accounts Under MGNREGS 3.8 Crore 3 Wages Disbursed Through Bank & Post Office INR 17,54,936 lakhs 5 Wages Disbursed Through Bank INR 9,18,120 lakhs 6 Wages Disbursed through Post Office INR 8,36,816 lakhs 7 Wages Disbursed in Cash 2 INR 6,77,194 lakhs 8 Total Expenditure on Wages INR 24,86,423 lakhs

-During the first year of the scheme (FY 2006-07), 2.10 Crore households were provided employment whereas during 2010-11, 5.49 Crore3 households were provided employment.
-Besides, at a national level, the average wage payment has increased from Rs 65 in 2006-07 to Rs 100 in 2010-11 surpassing the minimum mandatory requirement.
-This signifies the extent of reach of the scheme and livelihoods it affects.
+During the first year of the scheme FY 2006-07, 2.10 Crore households were provided employment whereas during 2010-11, 5.49 Crore3 households were provided employment.
+Besides that at a national level, average wage payment has increased from Rs 65 in 2006-07 to Rs 100 in 2010-11 surpassing the minimum mandatory requirement.
+This signifies the extent of reach of the scheme and livelihoods it affects and how much necessary it is to ensure adequate implementation of the scheme by addressing the existing challenges of the scheme.